-This provision in the Bill empowers anyone - Centre State or any authorised official - to intercept any e-mail, phone conversation or data transmission of non-accredited journalists on any communication network.
-The onus for implementation of this provision is expected to rest with service provider with provision or serve punishment.
+This provision in the Bill empowers anyone - Centre, State or any authorised official - to intercept any e-mail, phone conversation or data transmission of non-accredited journalists. on any communication network.
+The onus for implementation of this provision is expected to rest with service providers with provisions for severe punishment.

-The reservations about the Bill include provisions for the Commission to enforce some codes on the "content" by imposing "reasonable restrictions".
-Such restrictions could include "portrayal of violence", "emphasis on Indian culture", "prejudicial coverage of India's external relations" etc.
+The reservations about the Bill include provisions for the Consmission to enforce some codes on the "content" by imposing "reasonable restrictions".
+Such restrictions could include "portrayal of violence", "emphasis on Indian address as and when they arise.

+culture", "prejudicial coverage of India's external relations" etc.

 The contentious issues avoided include cross-media ownership and foreign direct investment in convergent media.
 The silence may be deliberate, but makes CCI's job difficult.
 Should content be completely unregulated and if so who will be responsible to Parliament for the consequences?
-How much of such control is possible with new media like the Internet, websites etc.?
+How much of such control is possible with new media like the Internet, websites etc?